Enter our 2021 writing competition for early-career statisticians and data scientists

 - Only submissions in English will be considered.

 - Manuscripts must be original and not under consideration for publication elsewhere.
 You may submit articles based on work in theses or in papers that have been submitted to, or accepted by, academic journals, provided that the competition submission is sufficiently different in style and structure.

 - Winners, finalists and entrants from previous years of the competition are not excluded from participating in this year’s competition.

-- Three finalists will win a full registration to the 2020 Royal Statistical Society International Conference in Bournemouth.
+- Up to three finalists will win a full registration to the 2021 Royal Statistical Society International Conference in Manchester, England.
 Please note that travel and accommodation costs will not be covered.